 The HPV vaccine is most effective if an individual receives it before becoming sexually active.
 For that reason, healthcare providers strongly recommend the vaccine for all kids around age 11 or 12.
 The vaccine involves two shots received six to 12 months apart.

 If you weren’t immunized at the recommended age, you might still be able to get the vaccine.
-Medical experts recommend the HPV vaccine for young women through age 26 and young men through age 21.
-You’ll need to get three shots over six months if you receive the vaccine after age 14.
+The CDC recommends the HPV vaccine for everyone through age 26 if they were not vaccinated at a younger age.

 Men and women can receive the HPV vaccine up to age 45, even though it can’t protect against HPV strains that you’ve already been exposed to.
 However, it can still provide protection against other strains of the virus if you receive it as a sexually active adult.

 Do I Still Need to Get Pap Tests?

 The vaccine provides excellent protection against many of the high-risk HPV strains known to cause cancer.
 However, it does not protect against all HPV types, so it’s important to get regular Pap tests and/or HPV screenings even if you’ve been vaccinated.